sonos/torch-to-nnef/docs/why_nnef.md

 1. **No Reference Implementation or Test Suite**

-    Only basic converters exist (TensorFlow/ONNX), and a rudimentary interpreter in PyTorch—**nothing production-grade**.
+    Only basic converters exist (TensorFlow/ONNX), and a rudimentary interpreter in PyTorch: **nothing production-grade**.

 2. **Image-Centric Design**